rmkraus/video-search-and-summarization-devx/.devx/lab_app/README.md

 ### Video Summarization

 <button onclick="goToLineAndSelect('code/bridge_inspector.py', 'def summarize_video');">summarize_video</button> should use the uploaded video ID to request a summary of the video.
-In the last excercise, we made some effective prompts that will help here.
+In the last exercise, we made some effective prompts that will help here.

 This function should be invoked by <button onclick="goToLineAndSelect('code/bridge_inspector.py', '# summarize the video');"># summarize the video</button> block of code.